Mhae98/Environment-Sensing/README.md

 - [BSEC Software Library](https://www.bosch-sensortec.com/software-tools/software/bsec/) for getting the sensor data

 Both libraries can be found in the library manager of the Arduino IDE.

+# Using the code
+For connecting to your network set the credentials in [secrets.h](./source/Arduino/secrets.h)